onnx/onnx/docs/Operators.md

   The above behavior is similar to numpy, with the exception that numpy default keepdims to False instead of True.

+  The attribute complement_axis is used in conjunction with the axis attribute, and has a default value of False.
+  If complement_axis is True, all axes except the specified axis will be reduced.

 #### Version